 master and media servers (continued) Part Description External firewalls Specifies that in this multi-datacenter example there are two external firewalls.
 One external firewall is located in London and the other is located in Tokyo.
 In London, the external firewall lets external users access the Web server client 5 located in the DMZ from the Internet over HTTP ports.
 NetBackup ports are open for Web server client 5 to communicate through the internal firewall to NetBackup.
 The NetBackup ports are not allowed to pass through the external firewall to the Internet.
-Only the HTTP ports of Web server client 5 can pass through the external firewall to the Internet.
 In Tokyo, the external firewall lets external users access the Web server client 11 located in the DMZ from the Internet over HTTP ports.
 NetBackup ports are open for Web server client 11 to communicate through the internal firewall to NetBackup.
 The NetBackup ports are not allowed to pass through the external firewall to the Internet.
 Only the HTTP ports of Web server client 11 can pass through the external firewall to the Internet.
 Internet Specifies that there is only one Internet but two Internet connections in this multi-datacenter example.
 One Internet connection is located in London and the other is located in Tokyo.
 The Internet is a collection of interconnected computer networks, tha are linked by copper wires, fiber-optic cables and wireless connections.
 In London, the Web server client 5 can communicate over the Internet using HTTP ports through the external firewall.
 In Tokyo, the Web server client 11 can communicate over the Internet using HTTP ports through the external firewall.